Harish-Chandra pairs in the Verlinde category in positive characteristic

 \begin{proposition} If $A$ is an ind-algebra in $\Ver_{p}$, then $A^{\circ}$ is a ind-coalgebra with comultiplication and counit dual to the multiplication and unit maps.
 If $A$ is commutative, then $A^{\circ}$ is cocommutative.
 If $A$ is an ind-Hopf algebra, then so are $A^{\circ}$ and $(A^{\circ})^{1}$, with the duals being cocommutative if $A$ is commutative.

 \end{proposition}

-\begin{proof} Using the previous lemma, the proof of this is identical to that of \cite{S}[Proposition 6.0.2] as that proof is purely diagram theoretic and duals still make sense, they just live in the pro-category.
+\begin{proof} Using Lemma \ref{6.0.1}, the proof of this is identical to that of \cite[Proposition 6.0.2]{S} as that proof is purely diagram theoretic and duals still make sense, they just live in the pro-category. \end{proof}